serhii-lekariev/sample_dart_project/README.md

 Namely, it provides a `Visual Studio 2019` image.
 Windows builds require Visual Studio and its additional components: MSBuild, MSVC v142 - VS 2019 C++ x64/x86 build tools and Windows 10 SDK (10.0.17763.0).

+### Notes on installer creation tools

+For macOS, a script from the [create-dmg](https://github.com/sindresorhus/create-dmg) NPM package was used.
+It is MIT licensed.

+For Windows, an [Advanced Installer](https://chocolatey.org/packages/advanced-installer) choco package was used.
+Its free version is enough to create a necessary installer.